trallard/BAD_days/Day1/Ttest.md

 $$t = \frac{\bar{x}-\bar{y}-(\mu_1-\mu_2)}{s_p \sqrt{\frac{1}{n}+\frac{1}{m}}}
 $$

-The null hypothesis for gene CCND3 Cyclin D3 that the mean of ALL differs from that of AML patients can be tested by the two-sample t-test using:
+The null hypothesis for gene CCND3 Cyclin D3 is that the mean of ALL differs from that of AML patients can be tested by the two-sample t-test using:

 <br>
 <font color ='#00bcd4'> In [23]: </font>